 You are required to take a CPCA once every eight years.
-You can take it in any testing window during your second 4-year cycle.
+You can take it in any open testing window during your second 4-year cycle.
 The exact date is up to you, as long as the CPCA is completed at least six months before your credential renewal deadline.

 To see your personalized CPC Program Timeline, log into your portal on the NBCRNA website.